 - Pharmacy Technician

 Some stores hire entry-level staff to help in the health and wellness section.
 This includes stocking vitamins, answering general questions, and keeping the area organized.
-It’s a good entry point for someone interested in pharmacy but not yet certified.

 Warehouse, Distribution & Logistics

 The company relies on a wide distribution system to keep its stores stocked.
 These roles involve shipping, packing, organizing, and working in large warehouse environments.
-They’re especially helpful for people looking for active, non-customer-facing work.

 - Warehouse Associate

 This job includes keeping track of stock levels, running system checks, and working with both warehouse and store teams to make sure deliveries are accurate.
-It’s ideal for someone detail-focused who wants logistics experience.

 Corporate & Remote Roles

 The company also offers corporate positions under the larger Kroger umbrella.
-These jobs are based in offices but many now offer remote or hybrid formats, depending on the department.
+These jobs are based in offices, but many now offer remote or hybrid formats, depending on the department.

 - HR Assistant

 If you’re looking for a remote job, this one is one of the most flexible.
 You’ll assist customers by phone or online, answering questions about orders, store policies, or loyalty programs.
-It works well for someone who’s patient, detail-oriented, and comfortable working from home.

 Salary